 Shown here is Deuter's bite valve.

-While the flow rate isn't quite as high as the CamelBak bite valves, it's more than adequate, more similar to the flow rates we experienced with the Raptor 10, Duthie A.M.
-10, and Syncro 10.
+While the flow rate isn't quite as high as the CamelBak bite valves, it's more than adequate, more similar to the flow rates we experienced with the Duthie A.M.
+10, Syncro 12, and even the Osprey Seral.
 The effort needed to drink is pleasant, other than when our testers were really huffing and puffing uphill.
 One reviewer summed it up well: "The bite valve for the hydration hose is more restrictive than what I'm used to.
 I tend to chug a few gulps of water rather than slowly sip.
 The slower water output makes that more challenging when I'm out of breath."
 At a time like that, we did experience some awkward animalistic nose breathing and grunting while trying to satisfy our thirst.
 The simple twisting locking on/off valve was efficient and easy to manipulate, even with riding gloves.

 The valve is easy to manipulate - even when wearing gloves.